jotaelesalinas/laravel-adminless-ldap-auth/README.md

 ];
 ```

-### 13. Delete the file `database/migrations/2014_10_12_100000_create_password_resets_table.php`

 ### 14. Run the migration to create the `users` table

-Before migrating, make sure that your database is working properly.
+Before migrating, make sure that your database is configured and working properly.

 ```bash
 touch database/database.sqlite
 php artisan migrate
 ```

-### 15. Install Laravel's built-in Auth
+### 15. Install Laravel's built-in Auth scaffolding

 ```bash
 php artisan make:auth
 ```

-This last command installed many controllers and views that we are not going to need, so let's remove them.
+This last command installs many controllers and views that we are not going to need, so let's remove them.

 ### 16. Delete these files and folder